Najib Razak: Post-premiership (2018–present)

-Controversies and legal issues
+Controversies and issues

 Murder of Altantuya Shaariibuu

 Mongolian model Altantuya Shaariibuu disappeared outside the house of Abdul Razak Baginda, formerly a close associate of Najib, on October 19, 2006.
 She was never seen alive again.
 Three weeks later, her remains were found in a forest in Selangor.
 In 2008, Abdul Razak was acquitted by the High Court of abetment in the murder of Altantuyaa.
 In 2015, Chief Inspector Azilah Hadri and Corporal Sirul Azhar Umar were found guilty of her murder and sentenced to death.

 In 2007, a Mongolian witness caused a stir in court when she revealed that Altantuya had been photographed having a meal with a Malaysian government official named 'Najib'.
 Detective P. Balasubramaniam also linked Najib to Altantuya in a statutory declaration (SD) on July 3, 2008.
 Najib has repeatedly denied knowing Altantuya or that he had any part in her death.
 Reviewing the Altantuyaa case, Tommy Thomas, Attorney General of Malaysia from 2018 to 2020, wrote that the evidence "implicated not only Najib Razak as the person who gave [one of the bodyguards] the order to kill, but also his aide-de-camp, Musa Safri".